Tick fever vaccine product information

 Directions for use

-An instruction leaflet is provided with each order of chilled or frozen Combavac 3 in 1 vaccine.
+An instruction leaflet is provided with each order of chilled Combavac 3 in 1 vaccine.

 First aid and safety directions